DataDog/documentation/content/graphing/event_stream/_index.md

 |incident:claimed|Show only claimed incidents. (supports: 'open', 'claimed', 'resolved', or 'all')|
 {{% /table %}}

 Full text search works on all keywords provided in the search query after applying any filters.
-Full text search will look inside the event text, title, tags, users who commented on the event and host names and devices tied to the event for any related information.
+Full text search looks inside the event text, title, tags, users who commented on the event and host names and devices tied to the event for any related information.

 You can use full text search to find all events with the same key tags.
 For example, to show all events with the #service key you would search #service.